seandstewart/bardly/pending/romances/the-tempest/11-player.md

 So safely ordered that there is no soul-
 No, not so much perdition as an hair
 Betid to any creature in the vessel
-Which thou heard’st cry, which thou saw’st sink.
+Which thou heard'st cry, which thou saw'st sink.
 Sit down;
-For thou must now know further. …
+For thou must now know further. ...

 **MIRANDA**
-...You have often
+...
+You have often
 Begun to tell me what I am, but stopp'd
 And left me to a bootless inquisition,
-Concluding'stay: not yet.’...
+Concluding'stay: not yet.' ...

 **PROSPERO**
-...The hour's now come;
+...
+The hour's now come;
 The very minute bids thee ope thine ear;
 Obey and be attentive.
 Canst thou remember
 A time before we came unto this cell?
 I do not think thou canst, for then thou wast not
-Out three years old. …
+Out three years old. ...

 **MIRANDA**
-...Certainly, sir, I can.
+...
+Certainly, sir, I can.

 **PROSPERO**
 By what? by any other house or person?
 Of any thing the image tell me that
-Hath kept with thy remembrance. …
+Hath kept with thy remembrance. ...

 **MIRANDA**
-...’Tis far off
+...
+'Tis far off
 And rather like a dream than an assurance
 That my remembrance warrants.
 Had I not
 Four or five women once that tended me?